create3000/x_ite/docs/_posts/components/Rendering/ClipPlane.md

 ClipPlane specifies a single plane equation used to clip (i.e. cull or hide) displayed geometry.
 The plane field specifies a four-component plane equation that describes both inside and outside half space.

-The ClipPlane node belongs to the **Rendering** component and requires at least level **5,** its default container field is *children.* It is available from X3D version 3.2 or higher.
+The ClipPlane node belongs to the **Rendering** component and requires at least support level **5,** its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy